 “Both Krista and I work with vulnerable women in our practices, and it's something that's very important to both of us: that those women are treated with compassion and dignity, and that they see themselves represented in the court system.”

-And so there’s a lot of knowledge to be gained from speaking to people who have been doing this a while.
-And I would just encourage people to do that.
+I would suggest to anybody who’s coming to the profession, don’t be afraid to seek out that mentorship and tap someone on the shoulder.
+There’s a lot of knowledge to be gained from speaking to women who have been doing this a while.
 If you’re thinking about joining the legal profession, talk to one of us.
 Reach out to somebody more senior, and they’ll be happy to talk to you.

 Need legal advice?